Skip to content

 CMS Hub Professional, Enterprise

 In your HubSpot account, you can associate records to connect them in your database.
-Super admins in Professional and Enterprise accounts can also label the association to specify the relationship between associated standard CRM objects.
+You can also label associations to specify the relationship between associated records.

 • A contact can be Manager at one company, but also Former employee at another company.